vedantsinghania05/vedantsinghania05.github.io/readme.md

 ### Want new features in this template?

 Please open an issue or pull request on the template repository (not your copy of the template) that explains the new feature in detail

+Don't forget to star this template repository so you don't miss out when new features are added to the template!